Dakoa Newman

 Dakoa Newman (born 6 June 1985) is a Ghanaian politician who is a member of the New Patriotic Party (NPP).
 She is the member of parliament for the Okaikwei South Constituency.
 She is the daughter of Victor Newman who was also a politician and founding member of the New Patriotic Party.
+She is the Minister for Gender, Children and Social Protection.